Viking and Tauck River Cruise Comparison (UDPATED 2026) — By Travelers John & Sandra Nowlan Who Sampled Both

 Both Viking and Tauck have enviable reputations for a quality and thorough river cruise experience.

-We’ve sailed on both lines over the past nine months.
+We’ve sailed on both lines over the past few years.

 Viking is by far the bigger company with many more choices on European rivers.